 The numbers of car accidents in South East Queensland are expected to increase over the next few weeks in a similar manner to the Schoolies celebrations of 2011.

-If you or someone you know are injured in a car accident, please contact Attwood Marshall today on 1880 621 071 or email email@example.com for free, no obligation advice about your entitlements and rights to claim.
+If you or someone you know are injured in a car accident, contact Attwood Marshall Lawyers today on 1800 621 071 or email email@example.com for free, no obligation advice about your entitlements and rights to claim for compensation.